Hunter, Marguerite “Maggie” Lee

 She is a woman of great force of character and is a worker of untiring energy.
 She is a member of the Associate Reformed Presbyterian church.

-She taught school for three years before her marriage, in Prosperity. this training has helped to fit her for the positions which she has held since in such an acceptable manner.
+She taught school for three years before her marriage, in Prosperity.
+This training has helped to fit her for the positions which she has held since in such an acceptable manner.